Pirates hit 4 homers to beat Brewers 8-6, win series

 Pirates: Open a four-game series Monday in Miami.
 Pittsburgh hadn’t announced a starter.
 LHP Trevor Rogers (4-7, 5.57 ERA) was scheduled to pitch for the Marlins.

-Brewers: Following a day off, begin a two-game series Tuesday in Minnesota with a matchup between two rookie right-handers.
-Milwaukee’s Jason Alexander (2-1, 4.75 ERA) gave up six earned runs in 5 1/3 innings in his last start against the Cubs.
+Brewers: Begin a two-game series Tuesday in Minnesota with a matchup between two rookie right-handers.
+Milwaukee’s Jason Alexander (2-1, 4.75 ERA) gave up six earned runs over 5 1/3 innings in his last start against the Cubs.
 Minnesota’s Josh Winder (4-2, 3.12) allowed two runs over five innings in his last start at the Chicago White Sox.